-There different surgical procedures for bunion.
+There are different surgical procedures for bunions.
 You may need to undergo a single procedure or combination of different procedures depending on the severity of the condition.

 Surgical procedures that may be done include:

 - Osteotomy – This procedure is done to realign the toe joint.
-It is a corrective procedure used to fix the joints and bone.
-It involves inserting wires and screws to keep the bones in line and remove excess bones.
+It involves cutting the bone and inserting wires and screws to keep the bones in line and remove excess bones.

-- Tendons and Ligaments repair – This surgical procedure involves straightening the big toe and shortening any weak joint tissues.
+- Tendons and Ligaments repair – This surgical procedure involves balancing the tendon and ligaments surrounding the big toe joints to straightening the big toe.

 - Exostectomy – This procedure is done to remove the bump on the toe joint.
 It is often performed in combination with osteotomy.